 3GPP is the main standardization body for mobile networks.
 During the 5G standardization, an important action item has been to include non-terrestrial networks to support 5G use cases such as public safety and mobile autonomous systems.
-The consensus and general agreement on what satellite brings to achieving 5G requirements are [13], [77]:
+The consensus and general agreement on what satellite brings to achieving 5G requirements are [13], [78]:

-- Ubiquity: Satellite provides high-speed capacity across the globe using the following enablers: capacity in-fill inside geographic gaps; overspill to satellite when terrestrial links are over capacity; global coverage; and backup for network fallback. - Mobility: Satellite is the only technology capable of providing connectivity anywhere at sea, on land or in the air for moving platforms, aircraft, ships and trains, while requiring a minimal terrestrial infrastructure for support.

-Broadcast (Simultaneity): Satellite can efficiently deliver rich multimedia and other content across multiple sites simultaneously, using broadcast/multicast streams with an information centric network and content caching for local distribution.

-Security/resilience: Satellite networks can provide secure, highly reliable, rapid, and resilient deployment in challenging communication scenarios, such as in emergency responses.
-Rapid deployment means essentially that you can have rapidly a connection to outside world even in cases where the terrestrial infrastructure is destroyed.
-Emergency personnel may bring with them a base station for local connections - and a satellite terminal to connect to outside world in order to provide up-to-date situational awareness.
+- Ubiquity: Satellites provide high-speed capacity across the globe using the following enablers: capacity in-fill inside geographic gaps; overspill to satellite when terrestrial links are over capacity; global coverage; and backup for network fallback. - Mobility: Satellite is the only technology capable of providing connectivity anywhere at sea, on land or in the air for moving platforms, aircraft, ships and trains, while requiring minimal terrestrial infrastructure for support. - Broadcast (Simultaneity): A satellite can efficiently deliver rich multimedia and other content across multiple sites simultaneously, using broadcast/multicast streams with an information centric network and content-caching for local distribution. - Security/resilience: Satellite networks can provide secure, highly reliable, rapid, and resilient deployment in challenging communication scenarios, such as in emergency responses.
+Rapid deployment essentially means that you can rapidly have a connection to the outside world even in cases where the terrestrial infrastructure is destroyed.
+Emergency personnel may bring with them a base station for local connections and a satellite terminal to connect to the outside world to provide up-to-date situational awareness.

 The same topics are still very relevant when going towards 6G.
-Excellent research papers have been published recently, covering NTN related activities.
+Excellent research covering NTN-related activities papers have recently been published.
 5G use cases and scenarios defined in the Sat5G project are described in [29].
-Nonterrestrial networking and standardization aspects are discussed in [30].
-In addition, importance and role of LEO satellite systems in the 6G era are studied in [31].
-An up-to-date standardization status is summarized in Table III and documents therein including [50], [78]-[84].
-We can analyse and see the following information from the table.
+Non-terrestrial networking and standardization aspects are discussed in [30].
+In addition, the importance and role of LEO satellite systems in the 6G era are studied in [31].
+An up-to-date standardization status is summarized in TABLE V